PhD in World History

-Claire's participation in the public history courses with Professor Marty Blatt, showed her that academic work can be more public facing.
+Claire took public history courses with Professor Martin Blatt, which taught her that academic work can be more public facing.

-Claire hopes to have a job in museum education, public history, or cultural resources.
+After completing her PhD, she hopes to have a career in museum education, public history, or cultural resources.

-“Northeastern recognizes the value in connecting pragmatic, non-academic experiences with traditional university learning opportunities – not everyone wants to work on projects that have a purely academic audience of experts, and these ‘real world’ experiences allow graduate students to do work that may be more public-facing or wide-reaching.”
+“Northeastern recognizes the value in connecting pragmatic, non-academic experiences with traditional university learning opportunities.
+These ‘real world’ experiences allow graduate students to do work that may be more public-facing or wide-reaching.”

 More Student Paths